-This attachment type allows you to attach resources stored in the Assets Manager.
+This attachment type allows you to attach resources stored 'Images and Files' within the Assets Manager.
 Select from file types such as PDF, PNG, and others.
 When the Assets Manager modal opens, it will only show resources you're able to attach.

 Once you've created and configured a Promotion, Proposition, and Promotion Field which is a PDF, you'll be able to attach them here.
 Using a Promotion in combination with Conditions allows you to attach different items depending on the recipient.